Zoning and Future Developments When Buying a House

 A woman dreamed of baking bread in her kitchen and selling it to neighbours.
 Another man dreamed of planting maize on the city's edge, his small farm sustaining his family.
 Both signed with hope, only to feel their plans dissolve.
 The woman was told her bread couldn't be sold from home: her property was zoned residential.
 The farmer discovered his land was residential only.
 Their investments soured into regret.

-Zoning isn't painted on fences, yet it binds like iron.
+Zoning isn't marked on the fences, but it's binding all the same, one of the legal requirements that outlives the sale.
 It tells you whether land is residential, commercial, industrial, or agricultural.
-It decides how tall you may build, how close to the boundary wall you may extend, and whether you can add cottages for rent.
+It decides how tall you may build, how close to the boundary you may extend, and whether you can add a cottage for rent.

 Questions to ask about zoning

-One buyer bought a house looking out over quiet fields.
-The silence was thick, the stars bright.
-Months later, the ground shook as earthmovers arrived.
-Chimneys rose, trucks growled, and the stench of oil replaced the fresh air he had once enjoyed.
-His property lost value before he had even unpacked.
+One buyer bought a house that looked out over open fields.
+The evenings were calm, the stars clear.
+Months later the ground was churning: chimneys went up, trucks rolled in, and the smell of oil replaced the fresh air.
+His property lost value before he'd finished unpacking.

-Another buyer studied the municipal IDP before signing.
-He saw a new hospital was planned nearby.
-He placed his stake there, and within years his home doubled in worth.
-Families flocked to the area, and his investment grew.
+Another buyer read the municipal IDP before signing and saw a new hospital planned nearby.
+He bought there, and within a few years his home had doubled in value as families moved into the area.

 Questions to ask about municipal plans